DataDog/minikube/README.md

 # minikube

----

 NOTE: This DD fork of `minikube` exists because the standard `minikube` ISO does not include kernel modules necessary for disruptions in the [chaos controller](https://github.com/DataDog/chaos-controller), namely `SCH_PRIO` at this time.

 Thus, we added this kernel module here, in [this file](./deploy/iso/minikube-iso/board/coreos/minikube/linux_defconfig), and rebuilt the ISO.

-The most current ISO with the kernel modules added currently lives here (please update if you build and upload a new one):
+The most current ISO with the kernel modules added currently lives in this S3 location:

 ```
 TODO
 ```

+Please update this README if you upload a new version!

 ---